microsoft/fast/packages/web-components/fast-foundation/docs/api-report.md

     default = "default"
 }

+// Warning: (ae-incompatible-release-tags) The symbol "DataGridRow" is marked as @public, but its signature references "FoundationElement" which is marked as @alpha
+//
 // @public
-export class DataGridRow extends FASTElement {
+export class DataGridRow extends FoundationElement {
     // @internal
     activeCellItemTemplate?: ViewTemplate;
     // @internal